balderdashy/sails-docs/reference/sails.config/sails.config.globals.md

 # sails.config.globals

-Configuration for the [global variables](http://sailsjs.org/documentation/reference/Globals) that Sails exposes to its Node process.
-The options are conventionally specified in the [`config/globals.js`](http://sailsjs.org/documentation/anatomy/myApp/config/globals.js.html) configuration file.
+Configuration for the [global variables](https://developer.mozilla.org/en-US/docs/Glossary/Global_variable) that Sails exposes by default.
+The options are conventionally specified in the [`config/globals.js`](http://sailsjs.com/anatomy/config/globals-js) configuration file.